Skip to main content

 Does the description explain when to use this tool, when not to, or what alternatives exist?

-Explicitly says 'Use BEFORE taking an action you think might be regulated to avoid a deny-and-retry loop', providing clear when-to-use guidance and hints at the problem it solves.
+Explicitly states 'Use BEFORE taking an action you think might be regulated to avoid a deny-and-retry loop' and clarifies it doesn't execute or write audit log, implying when not to use.
+Lacks explicit naming of alternatives but context is clear.

 Agents often have multiple tools that could apply.
 Explicit usage guidance like "use X instead of Y when Z" prevents misuse.